-- (h) "Code" means the Internal Revenue Code of 1986, as amended.
-Reference to a specific section of the Code or regulation thereunder shall include such section or regulation, any valid regulation promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation. - (i) "Committee" means a committee of Directors or of other individuals satisfying Applicable Laws appointed by the Board, or a duly authorized committee of the Board, in accordance with Section 4 hereof. - (j) "Common Stock" means the common stock of the Company. - (k) "Company" means Intevac, Inc., a Delaware corporation, or any successor thereto. - (1) "Consultant" means any natural person, including an advisor, engaged by the Company or a Parent or Subsidiary to render services to such entity. - (m) "Determination Date" means the latest possible date that will not jeopardize the qualification of an Award granted under the Plan as "performance-based compensation" under Section 162(m) of the Code. - (n) "Director" means a member of the Board. - (o) "Disability" means total and permanent disability as defined in Section 22(e)(3) of the Code, provided that in the case of Awards other than Incentive Stock Options, the Administrator in its discretion may determine whether a permanent and total disability exists in accordance with uniform and non-discriminatory standards adopted by the Administrator from time to time. - (p) "Employee" means any person, including Officers and Directors, employed by the Company or any Parent or Subsidiary of the Company.
-Neither service as a Director nor payment of a director's fee by the Company will be sufficient to constitute "employment" by the Company. - (q) "Exchange Act" means the Securities Exchange Act of 1934, as amended. - (r) "Exchange Program" means a program under which (i) outstanding awards are surrendered or cancelled in exchange for awards of the same type (which may have higher or lower exercise prices and different terms), awards of a different type, and/or cash, (ii) Participants would have the opportunity to participate in an Award Transfer Program, and/or (iii) the exercise price of an outstanding Award is reduced.
-The Administrator will determine the terms and conditions of any Exchange Program in its sole discretion. - (s) "Fair Market Value" means, as of any date, the value of Common Stock determined as follows: - (i) If the Common Stock is listed on any established stock exchange or a national market system, including without limitation the NASDAQ Global Select Market, the
+(h) "Code" means the Internal Revenue Code of 1986, as amended.
+Reference to a specific section of the Code or regulation thereunder shall include such section or regulation, any valid regulation promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation.

+(i) "Committee" means a committee of Directors or of other individuals satisfying Applicable Laws appointed by the Board, or a duly authorized committee of the Board, in accordance with Section 4 hereof.

+(j) "Common Stock" means the common stock of the Company.

+(k) "Company" means Intevac, Inc., a Delaware corporation, or any successor thereto.

+(1) "Consultant" means any natural person, including an advisor, engaged by the Company or a Parent or Subsidiary to render services to such entity.

+(m) "Director" means a member of the Board.

+(n) "Disability" means total and permanent disability as defined in Section 22(e)(3) of the Code, provided that in the case of Awards other than Incentive Stock Options, the Administrator in its discretion may determine whether a permanent and total disability exists in accordance with uniform and non-discriminatory standards adopted by the Administrator from time to time.

+(o) "Employee" means any person, including Officers and Directors, employed by the Company or any Parent or Subsidiary of the Company.
+Neither service as a Director nor payment of a director's fee by the Company will be sufficient to constitute "employment" by the Company.

+(p) "Exchange Act " means the Securities Exchange Act of 1934, as amended.

+(q) "Exchange Program" means a program under which (i) outstanding awards are surrendered or cancelled in exchange for awards of the same type (which may have higher or lower exercise prices and different terms), awards of a different type, and/or cash, (ii) Participants would have the opportunity to participate in an Award Transfer Program, and/or (iii) the exercise price of an outstanding Award is reduced.
+The Administrator will determine the terms and conditions of any Exchange Program in its sole discretion.

+(r) "Fair Market Value" means, as of any date, the value of Common Stock determined as follows:

-NASDAQ Global Market or the NASDAQ Capital Market of The NASDAQ Stock Market, or the New York Stock Exchange, its Fair Market Value will be the closing sales price for such stock (or the closing bid, if no sales were reported) as quoted on such exchange or system on the day of determination, as reported in The Wall Street Journal or such other source as the Administrator deems reliable;
+(i) If the Common Stock is listed on any established stock exchange or a national market system, including without limitation the NASDAQ Global Select Market, the NASDAQ Global Market or the NASDAQ Capital Market of The NASDAQ Stock Market, or the New York Stock Exchange, its Fair Market Value will be the closing sales price for such stock (or the closing bid, if no sales were reported) as quoted on such exchange or system on the day of determination, as reported in The Wall Street Journal or such other source as the Administrator deems reliable;